City-of-Helsinki/kerrokantasi-ui/src/components/plugins/mapdon-ksv.md

 	{"message": "mapData",
 	"data": {....},
 	"instanceId": ....,
-	"canComment": ....,
+	"pluginPurpose": ....,
 	"comments": [....]}

 Host posts the configuration data to the plugin.
 instanceId: an unique identifier for this map instance.
 A string.
 This is required to identify separate instances of the plugin in a single host page.
-canComment: boolean.
-Tells the plugin whether it is allowed to post user data.

-For visualization purposes, the following key _may_ or may not be present:
+pluginPurpose: `postComments`, `viewComments` or `viewHeatmap`, depending on which plugin feature we want displayed.
+The plugin is only allowed to post data if called with `postComments`.

-comments: Array of objects, each with key 'pluginData' that contains GeoJSON posted with the comment.
+comments: Array of objects, each with key `pluginData` that contains GeoJSON posted with the comment.
+Must be present if `pluginPurpose` contains `viewComments` or `viewHeatmap`.

-The `data` parameter contains the following keys:
+The `data` key is always present and contains the following keys:

 * boundary: GeoJSON object describing the region where the user may add entities
 * catalog: A catalog structure of entities available.
 (Schema TBD, @jyrki?)